 My advice is to follow these steps to getting your emergency side hustle plans in place.
 Even if you don't plan on chasing side hustle work right now, it will help immeasurably to have the infrastructure and building blocks in place.
 Just in case.

-- Showcase – Set up a website, even a couple of pages will do.
-I recommend WordPress.
+Showcase - Set up a website, even a couple of pages will do.
+I recommend Wordpress.
 Just have something up there that you can direct people to with details of who you are, what you do and what you can do for them.
-I have this website to show a range of articles I’ve written on different subjects that interest me.
-I also have Simple Analytical where I specialise in analytics technical and career advice.
+I have this website to show a range of articles I've written on different subjects that interest me.
 I can use these as samples of my work if I need to branch out again into taking on freelance writing jobs.

 I'm a firm believer in everyone setting up at least five streams of income.
 It's without doubt the best way to help weather the potential risks of losing a main source of income.
 I'll cover the thinking behind that and the different sources we can use in another article.